Richardaeld/google_translate_game/README.md

 #### Expectation(s):
 1. The game always has the correct pair of words up to match.
+1. The game never needs to be reloaded to function properly.
+1. Menus and headers disappear and reappear appropriately.
+1. Header items are easily visible, disappear when not in use, always display correct values.

 #### Assumption(s):
 1. Tester will ***not*** reload browser between play throughs.
 1. A basic understanding of foreign languages used, a cheat sheet of correct word pairs, or knows the card's face div has an ID and the last number of this ID is used to pair the cards.
 1. Tester always checks for correct word pairings.
+1. Tester is watching the point calculator as they are playing the game and making sure it is displaying correctly.

 #### Testing Step(s):
 1. Start the game on its **default setting** (add more time to **Time on Clock** if needed).